-The 380mc can use a variety of material types:
+The 450mc can use a variety of material types:

-- High strength polycarbonate (PC) model material used with PC\S breakaway support or SR-100 soluble support. - PC-ISO model material used with PC\S breakaway support. - PC-ABS model material with SR-110 support material. - ABS-M30, ABS-M30i, ABS-ESD7, and ASA model material used with SR-30 or SR-35 soluble support. - SR-30 is ductile and dissolves rapidly. - SR-35 is an alternate support material with up to 40% faster dissolve time (geometry dependent) and longer life of soluble solution than SR-30. - Nylon 12 is a semi-crystalline Fused Deposition Modeling (FDM) thermoplastic, used with SR-110 support material.
+- High strength polycarbonate (PC) model material used with PC_S breakaway support or SR-100 soluble support. - PC-ISO model material used with PC S breakaway support. - PC-ABS model material with SR-110 support material. - ABS-M30, ABS-M30i, ABS-ESD7, and ASA model material used with SR-30 or SR-35 soluble support. - SR-30 is ductile and dissolves rapidly. - SR-35 is an alternate support material with up to 40% faster dissolve time (geometry dependent) and longer life of soluble solution than SR-30. - ULTEM 9085 resin, which is certified for use on commercial aircraft, used with SUP8500B support material. - ULTEM 1010 resin, which offers the highest heat resistance, chemical resistance and tensile strength of any FDM thermoplastic, used with SUP9000B support material. - Nylon 12, which is the first semi-crystalline Fused Deposition Modeling (FDM) thermoplastic, used with SR-110 support material. - ST130 model material, which is used for sacrificial tooling parts, used with ST130-S support material. - Sacrificial tooling refers to a process in which a completed part will be used as a core to be dissolved after curing the desired shell material (such as carbon fiber).

-The types of materials (model and support) available for use on your printer are dependent upon the material license option purchased with the printer (see the Available Materials section for details regarding material options available to the 380mc).
-You have the ability to upgrade the non-Carbon Fiber Edition 380mc material options if needed.
-This upgrade can be done via the Materials setting within the Maintenance page (see "System Settings" on page 111 for details).
+The types of materials (model and support) available for use on your printer are dependent upon the material license option purchased with the printer (see the Available Materials section for details regarding material options available to the 450mc).
+You have the ability to upgrade your printer's material options if needed.
+This upgrade can be done via the Materials setting within the Maintenance page (see "System Settings" on page 122 for details).

-Printer material compatibility information can be found in "Tip Compatibility & Selection" on page 41.
+Printer material compatibility information can be found in "Tip Compatibility & Selection" on page 45.